iridl/iridl.github.io/docsrc/admin/git.md

 1. bitbucket_private_key for the dlentries and classic maprooms.
 2. python_maproom_private_key for the python maprooms.

-To create a personal deployment key:
+To create a deployment key:

 ```
 ssh-keygen -t ed25519 -b 4096 -f ~/.ssh/datalibrary_private_key